 – Tier II account – It is a voluntary plan where there are no restrictions on withdrawal

-The contribution is invested in different instruments such as index based stocks, Public sector companies’ bonds and Government bonds.
+The contribution is invested in different instruments such as index-based stocks, Public sector companies’ bonds, and Government bonds.
 25% of the contribution made by a subscriber is exempted from income tax in partial withdrawal.
 When the subscriber reaches 60 years, 40% of the amount withdrawn is exempt from tax.
 Up to 60% is withdrawable and the rest has to be invested in an annuity product.
 Income from this investment is taxable.
 You can invest any amount from Rs.
 6000 onwards.
 The contribution is deductible under Section 80CCD up to Rs.
-50,000 and amount up to 10% of salary is also deductible from taxable income.
+50,000 and amounts up to 10% of salary are also deductible from taxable income.
 An investment up to 20% of gross annual income is deductible from taxable income, subject to a maximum of Rs.
 1,50,0000 for self-employed individuals.
 Both resident Indians and NRIs can invest in NPS.

-- Fixed Maturity Plans – Fixed Maturity Plans (FMPs) are close-ended mutual fund schemes which invest in debt instruments such as certificate of deposits (CDs), money market instruments or bonds.
-They are low risk instruments and offer returns that are not guaranteed.
+5. Fixed Maturity Plans – Fixed Maturity Plans (FMPs) are close-ended mutual fund schemes which invest in debt instruments such as certificates of deposits (CDs), money market instruments, or bonds.
+They are low-risk instruments and offer returns that are not guaranteed.
 The return is usually higher than that on FDs due to tax arbitrage if you hold for 3 years.
 Different plans have different maturity periods from 1 year to 5 years depending on the instruments invested in.
 In case you have to sell it before the maturity date, you will have to sell on exchanges but liquidity is an issue.
-It is therefore better to invest amount that you will not need anytime soon.
-There is tax applicable on dividends distributed and capital gains tax apply on FMPs based on growth.
+It is therefore better to invest an amount that you will not need anytime soon.
+There is a tax applicable on dividends distributed and capital gains tax apply on FMPs based on growth.